 How Do Consumers Really Feel About Chatbots?

-Chatbot automation is a critical part of NOW CX, which is why it’s so important to understand exactly how consumers feel about it.
+Chatbot automation is a critical part of CX today, which is why it’s so important to understand exactly how consumers feel about it.

-In Simplr’s latest report, 2022 Consumer Study on Chatbots, over 1,000 people weighed in on their attitudes and perceptions of the technology.
+It’s often asked, do people use chatbots?
+Well, in Simplr’s latest report, Consumer Study on Chatbots, over 1,000 people were asked questions about chatbots and weighed in on their attitudes and perceptions of the technology.

 The findings in this study centered around three recurring themes:

-- The necessity of human intervention in chatbot interactions.
+- The value of human intervention in chatbot interactions.

 - Satisfaction and revenue shortcomings caused by legacy chatbot vendors.